farisbasha/farisbasha/README.md

-### Student At MEA ENGINEERING COLLEGE PERINTHALMANNA
+### Student at MEA ENGINEERING COLLEGE PERINTHALMANNA

 - 🔭 I’m currently working on Flutter Project using Django as backend